fliphess/forky/README.md

 - [ ] auto channel to +i mode
 - [ ] superuser module to request all data of a user, send in privmsg
 - [ ] fix endless reload loop in multiple threads while func.thread(False)
-- [ ] socket listener control options to start/stop/reload the bot
+- [ ] socket listener control protocol + options to start/stop/reload the bot

 ### ORM
 - [X] adjust willie modules to use django orm and add to modules + initial_data.json